Just the FAQs

 to your home screen, a window with the lab machine

 environment.
-The whole environment: compiler, geany, mounting home
+The whole environment: compiler, editor, mounting home

 - Go command line.
 You can skip all the fancy environment stuff